HenryBreukelman/HenryBreukelman/README.md

 ## About Me

 My name is Henry Breukelman.
-I am currently taking software development at Manitoba Institute of Trades and Technology, and have learned the basics of HTML, CSS, JavaScript, React, C# and SQL.
-I am looking forword to learning more languages and improving the ones I know.
+I have graduated from Manitoba Institute of Trades and Technology for software, and have learned the basics of HTML, CSS, JavaScript, React, C# and SQL.
+I also know the basics of Unity and Blender I am looking forword to learning more languages and improving the ones I know.
 I want to get into app design or creating games.

-I enjoy designing and crating things whether it is with Lego, Minecraft or code.
-I live in Roseisle Manitoba which is about an hour from Winnipeg.
-I enjoy reading, playing Minecraft and building things.

 ## Skills